jacobRidenour/ProgWiki/C/README_C.md

 Generate a default `c_cpp_properties.json` by opening the command palette (`Ctrl+Shift+P`) and searching C/C++: Edit Configurations (UI).
 It will appear in `${workspaceFolder}/.vscode`

 The default will try to find your compiler (`compilerPath`), set the `c/cpp` standards, and set the `includePath` to include all files in your workspace.
-They may not be properly detected, in which case you'll want to make some adjustments.
+They may not be properly detected; check the dropdown menu for compilerPath if it appears, otherwise make some manual adjustments.

 The [official documentation](https://code.visualstudio.com/docs/languages/cpp) has additional setup and usage details.